shammip/terraform-beginner-bootcamp-2023/README.md

 Terraform Console lists Terraform commands using: `terraform`.
 - Run `terraform init` to download provider binaries, at project start.
 - Run `terraform plan` to display changes.
-- Run  `terraform apply` to apply changes, with prompting or run  `terraform apply --auto-approve` to apply changes, without prompting.
+- Run  `terraform apply` to apply changes, with prompting or run `terraform apply --auto-approve`, without prompting.
+- Run  `terraform destroy` to destroy resources, with prompting or run `terraform destroy --auto-approve`, without prompting.

 Terraform Lock File, `.terraform.lock.hcl`, has providers or modulues locked versioning and it is **committed** to the Version Control System (GitHub).